nationalarchives/ds-caselaw-data-enrichment-service/docs/abbreviation-annotator.md

 The Abbreviation Annotator is the third Annotator function in the JEP pipeline.
 It is preceded by the [Legislation Annotator](/docs/legislation/legislation-annotator.md) and followed the [Oblique Legislative References Annotator](/docs/legislation/oblique-references.md).
 The Abbreviation Annotator is deployed as a container function Lambda function. [!!!! name of lambda!]

 The purpose of the Abbreviation Annotator is to detect the use of abbreviations and resolve the abbreviated shortform, such as `ECtHR`, to its corresponding longform, `European Court of Human Rights`.
-Abbreviation shortform are used extensively in judgments as a device to reduce wordcount and aid readability and are generally declared within double quotes inside parentheses following the first mention of the corresponding longform, like so:
+Abbreviation shortform are used extensively in judgments as a device to reduce wordcount and aid readability.
+They are generally declared within double quotes inside parentheses following the first mention of the corresponding longform, like so:

 > ... section 4 of the Human Rights Act 1998 ("HRA 1998") provides...